Pacifica California – San Francisco’s Nearest Beach Town

 Crab - Moonraker - Pacifica, California

-Dinner the second night was also at Rockaway Beach at the Moonraker at the Best Western Hotel.
+The second night, dinner was also at Rockaway Beach at the Moonraker at the Best Western Hotel.
 The Moonraker is a bit more of a splurge than Nick’s across the street, but the food was quite good.
 I had a Wild Boar Bolognese, which was wonderful.
-The most popular dish was the crab, for presentation, if nothing else.
+The most popular dish was the crab, if nothing else, for presentation.

 Smores - Moonraker - Pacifica, California